 Radiation safety education is provided to healthcare professionals and other support staff working in the nuclear medicine department or with nuclear medicine patients

-Radiation safety in nuclear medicine
+Radiation safety in nuclear medicine for health care professionals

 - The goals of radiation safety education include: